The Caring Place Update

 - Hold on to those item donations.

-While The Caring Place can’t accept item donations right now, once stores are operating again, it will be imperative that the stores are stocked with items to sell.
+Due to limited space and human resources, we are scheduling dates that you can drop off donations.
+It is imperative that the stores are stocked with items to sell though, so we hope you'll save your items for us.
 The Caring Place thrift stores more than cover the organizations’ operating expenses, so that 100% of monetary gifts directly impact neighbors in need.
-Without the stores open, The Caring Place will lose valuable support.